skyvers/skyve-dev-guide/_pages/appendix-skyve-application-configuration.md

 Finally, ensure that the user credential that will run the wildfly service has read/write permissions to the wildfly folder and the content folder created above.

-## Configuring Recaptcha for the sign in page
+## Configuring Captcha for the sign in page

-Skyve has two recaptcha options that you can use, `Google Recaptcha` and `Cloudflare Turnstile`.
+Skyve has two Captcha options that you can use, `Google Recaptcha` and `Cloudflare Turnstile`.
 To enable one of the two options, follow the steps below:

 ### Google Recaptcha